richClubb/techartdesign-content/projects/Kumiko/kumiko.md

-# Firsta experiments with Kumiko
+# First experiments with Kumiko

 Kumiko is a Japanese art style which uses geometric patterns and interlocking pieces.
 From the small amount of research I've done there are 200+ individual patterns of Kumiko.
 It dates back from the 8th century CE and is strongly linked to the craft of Shogi sliding doors.